 Risk 3) UGC Posts Prove Brand Damaging

 Through UGC campaigns, companies are using photos, tweets, and videos submitted by consumers to produce engagement and interest in a way that is cost effective.
-But your brand could take a hit if you let unacceptable material onto your platforms.
+But your brand could take a hit if you let unacceptable material onto your social media platforms.
 Before launching UGC campaigns, your business must institute a well-constructed policy that is enforced by a team of professionals.

 How can you prevent inappropriate UGC from landing on your company’s platform?